Founder, Storyteller, Director

 Larisse was most recently a member of the 2020 Director’s Lab North Cohort.

 Director of Communications

 Abigail is currently an undergraduate student at Emily Carr University of Art and Design, getting her Bachelor of Fine Arts in critical and cultural studies.
 Born and raised in Vancouver B.C., she abides, creates, and storytells on the unceded traditional lands of the xʷməθkʷəy̓əm , Səl̓ílwətaʔ, Stó:lō, Shíshálh and Skwxwú7mesh peoples.
-She lives in a dilapidated apartment on the outskirts of gentrification with her partner and their three cats.
 Growing up in the Story Guild community has formed a deep connection to sacred stories within her, and these inner knowings have been imperative as she grows, learns, and creates.
-She is very excited about helping grow Sacred Canopy and to be watching the love she received from this program manifest in a next generation of children.
+She is very excited about helping grow Sacred Canopy and to be watching the love she received from this program manifest in a next generation of storytellers.